Search

 There are a lot of ways to remember more of what you read even if you’re skimming and scanning.

 Of course, this assumes that you know how to use a Memory Palace.
-If you don’t have this skill yet, learn how to use it now:
+If you don’t have this skill yet, grab me free course and start developing it now:

 Once you know how to use a Memory Palace, you have options.
 For example, you can: